This easy chicken satay recipe packs a punch with a zesty peanut dipping sauce! Serve as an appetizer or over rice noodles for a complete meal.

 List of Ingredients

-Here's what you need to make the perfect chicken satay with peanut dipping sauce:
+Here's what you need to make the perfect grilled chicken satay with peanut dipping sauce:

 Chicken: Boneless, skinless chicken meat - either breast meat or thigh meat will work well.